 5. Use Harsh Chemicals:

-Keep pets and children away from the gate during operation to avoid accidents and injuries.
+6. Keep children and pets away from the gate during its operation.

 7. DIY Repairs: